Using GastroElm Plus

-3. Shake for ten seconds and allow to sit for a few minutes.
+3. Shake for ten seconds and allow to sit for a minute.
 It will turn into a smooth gel.
 Use an oral syringe to measure the correct dose for small animals.

 * Leftover gel can be stored in this container in the fridge for up to a week.

 ** If you find it's too thick, simply add a little more water or use a little less powder the next time.